Bira/octopus-carnival/_drafts/lphr-scene-06.md

 - A Suit of Light Leather Armor enchanted with Fortity 1.

-Rosalia gets the pistol, and makes a note to buy ammo as soon as possible..
+Rosalia gets the pistol, and makes a note to buy ammo as soon as possible.
 Urist gets the mace, which is better than the axe he's currently using.
 Jade gets the armor, which I'm going to say is black with raven motifs.
 She's our least-armored front-liner, so she needs it.

-Finally, the scrolls.
+Finally, the fireball wand and scrolls.
 I guess they decide to leave those stashed at the bunkroom for now.

 This ends our scene.